Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

-100 Reasons to Travel: Travel Books
+100 Best Ever Travel Books

 Many of us love to travel, to experience new and faraway places.
 It's natural wanderlust bubbling up.
-But many of us are armchair travelers, venturing out as far as the living room or on odd days, the garden shed or local shopping mall!
+But many of us are armchair travelers, venturing out as far as the living room or on odd days, the garden shed or local shopping mall.

 As a nomadic type of restless person, travel has always been a necessity for me.
 Whether it's a walk or a hike through the local countryside or a journey out into more uncharted territory, the itch always needs a good scratching.